johnfrancismccann/segfault-os/README.md

 Running
 -----------
-To run Segfault OS, boot from student-distrib/mp3.img file.
-Segfault-OS should be run with 256 MB of memory, and can be run within VirtualBox and QEMU.
+To run Segfault OS, boot from student-distrib/mp3.img disk image on a computer with ideally at least 256 MB of memory.
+The easiest thing is to just run the OS in a virtual machine such as QEMU or VirtualBox.

 Building
 -----------